-Trump attacks Obama over Russia and elections: 'He colluded'
+Trump says Obama 'colluded' on Russia, without giving evidence

 The intelligence agencies said in January they had concluded that Moscow tried to tilt the election in Trump's favor, including by hacking into senior Democrats' emails and leaking them.

-The Kremlin has denied such meddling and Trump has denied any collusion.

-Following a weekend Washington Post report about the Obama administration's responses to Russia matter, the top Democrat on the U.S. House of Representatives Intelligence Committee, Adam Schiff, criticized the Obama administration on Sunday for not taking earlier and tougher action against Russia.
+Following a weekend Washington Post report about the Obama administration's responses to the Russian matter, the top Democrat on the U.S. House of Representatives Intelligence Committee, Adam Schiff, criticized the Obama administration on Sunday for not taking earlier and tougher action against Russia.

-Trump has called the probes a witch hunt and on Monday he demanded an apology, saying in a Twitter message: "With 4 months looking at Russia... they have zero "tapes" of T (Trump) people colluding.
-There is no collusion & no obstruction.
-I should be given apology!"

-(Additional reporting by Mohammad Zargham; Writing by Susan Heavey; Editing by Frances Kerry)
+(Additional reporting by Mohammad Zargham and Roberta Rampton; Writing by Susan Heavey; Editing by Frances Kerry and Grant McCool)